 This idyllic beach in Dorset is perfect for those who want to go somewhere that's quiet and unique.
 It’s not open all year round as access is cut off by the military’s Lulworth Ranges.
 When they’re closed, you can take the walk from Tyneham and set up for the day.
 There aren’t any facilities here, but who needs them with such magnificent sea views?

 South Coast Beach Holidays

-We have great value holidays for 2019 available online now, so why not book early?
+We have great value holidays available online so book a fantastic break today and hit the beach!

 Other articles you may like...